 You’ve probably heard the talk about the Hunter one button macro.
-Well, it’s real, and we’ve tested it on TBC, and we’re here to share it.
+Well, it was real, but unfortunately has been removed.

-So yeah, this really is a thing, and it works.
-The macro works by taking your ranged attack speed and firing a Steady Shot in between shots, making sure not to clip an auto-attack.
+So yeah, this was really a thing, and it worked.
+The macro worked by taking your ranged attack speed and firing a Steady Shot in between shots, making sure not to clip an auto-attack.
 This can be done easily without a macro, however, this macro takes out the human error (unless you forget to hit the button).
 The macro requires you to change just one set of numbers to make it work, which we’ll explain after the macro.

 - #showtooltip Steady Shot

 - /run UIErrorsFrame:Hide()

 That’s the macro, and all you’ll need to change is the third line “/castsequence reset=X.XX” replace that “X.XX” with your ranged attack speed.

 A point of contention